mahdirashidi998/WhoIsTheCoolest/README.md

 # WhoIsTheCoolest
-A telegram Bot to see Who is the coolest person in a Group
+A telegram Bot to see Who is the coolest person in a Group \n I use telebot